 Students interested in becoming a member of the Honors Program must go through an application process.
 Minimum requirements must be met to apply and only a limited number of students are admitted each year.
-Minimum requirements for application include: a 90% grade point average (for the current school year), 85 composite local percentile (LP) on the High School Placement Test, and an excellent attendance record.
+Minimum requirements for application include: a 90% grade point average (for the current school year), 85 composite national percentile (NP) on the High School Placement Test, and an excellent attendance record.
 Students who meet these requirements and complete the application are considered by the Honors Program committee.

 What courses constitute the Honors Program?

 All Honors Program students will be in an honors-only class entitled Honors Leadership Seminar.
 Additionally, the Honors Program Courses will be classes at the H (Advanced) & A.P.
 (Advanced Placement) levels.
 These courses are academically rigorous.
 Within these courses students will learn with fellow Honors Program members, as well as other advanced-level students.
 Classes such as religion and art electives will be non-leveled; thus, the student will be presented the opportunity to learn and interact with a wide variety of classmates.
 This opportunity is rooted in the fact that Elder High School feels strongly that an Honors Program member should not only be a student of the Program, but also a student of Elder High School.

 What is the Honors Leadership Seminar?

 The Honors Leadership Seminar is a course designed specifically for the Honors Program.
 Students will take this semester-long course once during their freshmen year and once during their sophomore year.
 This first year of the course will stress personal effectiveness with a focus on the 7 Habits of Highly Effective People.
 The second year course examines organizational leadership increasing student understanding of the development of vision, mission, and communication.
 Leaders throughout the community will speak to the class about their experiences.

 Is there going to be summer work?